Gov. Murphy issues clarification, says contact sports must be played outside

 They're still happy to be back on the field, after months of canceled activities.

 "My mom told me and as soon as she said that I was so excited I just was like, when is it?
-And I really wanted to get back," said Cott.
+And I really wanted to get back," said Leacott.

 Also on Wednesday, Gov. Murphy clarified that martial arts, yoga and pilates studios may operate indoors at 25% capacity with masks and social distancing.
 Gyms and health clubs are still restricted to one-on-one training indoors.